Overview of the Structure of the Program

 Baton Rouge, Louisiana 70803

-The deadline for submitting an application for consideration into the PhD Program for fall entry is January 31st.
+The deadline for submitting an application for consideration into the PhD Program for fall entry is December 31st, however we will still consider applications afterwards.

-Graduate assistantships are typically awarded for four years in an amount of $17,000.
+Graduate assistantships are typically awarded for four years and include a tuition waiver.
 Assistantship duties may include teaching, teaching assistance, or research assistance for a faculty member.
 Working with faculty members on research projects is strongly encouraged.
 Assistantship assignments require 20 hours of work per week.

 For more information, please contact: